fireship-io/fireship.io/content/courses/angular/_index.md

 - User authentication with Firebase (Google OAuth, Email/Password)
 - Reactive Forms vs Template-driven Forms
 - Drag-and-Drop with the Angular CDK
-- Data modeling and complex writes/queries with Firestore
+- Data Modeling and complex writes/queries with Firestore
 - Firestore security rules
 - Angular Universal with Nest.js
 - Prerendering and/or deployment to Google Cloud Run

 ### 🤔 Is this Course Right for Me?

 This course is intermediate level and designed to expose you to real-world challenges when building PWAs with Angular.
-It assumes you have at least basic knowledge of web programming and basic skills in JavaScript, HTML, and CSS.
+It assumes you have at least a basic knowledge of web programming and basic skills in JavaScript, HTML, and CSS.
 It is fast-paced and similar to [my style on YouTube](https://www.youtube.com/channel/UCsBjURrPoezykLs9EqgamOA?), but far more in-depth and comprehensive.

 ## Is this Course Updated?